Attribute-Based Access Control (ABAC) for AWS

 Your IdP also can include information about the user’s authorization context as attributes in AWS.
 This information can include elements such as whether the user used multi-factor authentication to authenticate to your IdP.

-If you use AWS SSO to authenticate to your AWS accounts, you also can use ABAC whether or not your AWS SSO instance is connected to an external directory or used standalone.
+If you use AWS IAM Identity Center (successor to AWS SSO) to authenticate to your AWS accounts, you also can use ABAC whether or not your AWS SSO instance is connected to an external directory or used standalone.

 Use tags to manage and secure access to IAM resources